12 Major Facts about Queen Hatshepsut

 Hatshepsut was not Egypt’s first female pharaoh

-Hatshepsut is often hailed as ancient Egypt’s greatest pharaoh and one of the most successful pharaohs of all time; however, unbeknownst to many people, Hatshepsut was not the first woman to be crowned pharaoh of Egypt.
+Hatshepsut is often hailed as ancient Egypt’s greatest pharaoh and one of the most successful pharaohs of all time; however, unbeknownst to many people, she was not the first woman to be crowned pharaoh of Egypt.
 That honor most likely belongs to a very powerful woman who reigned about three centuries before Hatshepsut.
 That woman in question was Queen Sobeknefru (c.
-1807-1802 BCE), the last Egyptian ruler of the 12th Dynasty of Egypt.
+1807-1802 BCE), the last Egyptian ruler of the 12th Dynasty.

 Read More: 8 Greatest Female Rulers of Ancient Egypt